-- A. First, locate the staples on the top of the box and carefully remove them with a screwdriver.
-Use caution: the staples are sharp. - B. Remove the small parts box and saddle/seatpost and set them aside. - C. Push the hand flaps from the inside to the outside of the box.
+- A. Locate the staples on the top of the box and carefully remove them with a screwdriver.
+Use caution: the staples are sharp. - B. Remove the small parts box and set it aside. - C. Push the hand flaps from the inside to the outside of the box.
 This will make removing the bike easier. - Inside the box, you'll find a smaller box of parts, necessary tools, documentation and manuals.
-Once the bike is assembled, but before you ride, please read the owner's manual. - D. Carefully lift the bike out of the box and set it onto the top of the box. - E. Once the bike is assembled, but before you ride, please read the owner's manual. - F. Locate your warranty card and set it aside with your owner's manual.
+Once the bike is assembled, but before you ride, please read the owner's manual. - D. Let the handlebar hang gently from the frame, then carefully lift the bike out of the box and set it onto the top of the box. - E. Remove the front wheel from the bike by carefully removing the zip ties and/or Velcro.
+Then, remove all packaging from the wheel and set it aside.